Thinking of switching to a system font stack? Wise choice!

 - Lifetime Updates.

-- No annual recurring fees + themes from $39.
+- No annual recurring fees.

 Seriously, the best way to test the difference in speed is to judge the way your site loads before and after using system fonts.